nhanb/s4g/README.md

   noisy, should probably upgrade to websockets)
 - [x] Shows user error messages on the livereloaded web page

-There's a sample site up at <https://nhanb.github.io/s4g/about/> which also further explains why this project exists.
+There's a sample site up at <https://nhanb.github.io/s4g/about/>.

 The markup language of choice is [Djot](https://djot.net/) because it's the only Markdown derivative that actually tries to be both unambiguous _and_